s-ye/me/me.md

 **About Me**

-I enjoy traveling, lifting, running, biking, and poker.
-I am currently learning Spanish and Chinese.
-My favorite author is John Steinbeck.
+I was born in Shanghai and raised in Chicago.
+I love traveling, lifting weights, running, and riding motorcycles.
+I also enjoy playing poker and am currently learning both Spanish and Chinese.

+Books are a big part of my life, and my favorite author is John Steinbeck.

+Thanks for visiting my site!

 Check out my travel map.
 <iframe src="AutoCentered_Map_Route.html" width="100%" height="600px" frameborder="0"></iframe>